Cub Scout Section – Grey Pack Annual Report 2017 – 2018

 During regular Pack meetings through 2017 and so far in 2018 we have covered World Scouting, different countries and cultures, health and fitness, knotting, navigation/map reading, hiking – including our annual winter night hike and sausage supper for Cubs plus family members, mini pioneering, climbing (at the Gloucester Climbing Centre), swimming (at Brockworth pool), and most recently we took around half the Pack to the Gloucester District Cubs Fun Day at Cranham.

-The Cub Section remains dependent on a small number of warranted Leaders – and we are also extremely grateful to the Explorer Scouts/young leaders who provide additional valuable support.
-My thanks therefore extend to both the Pack’s warranted Leaders, and the Explorer Scouts who have given their time to help the Pack.
+The Cub Section remains dependent on a small number of warranted Leaders (and I extend my sincere thanks to both of our ACSLs) – although in addition we are extremely grateful to the Explorer Scouts/young leaders who provide valuable help.

 From September we anticipate a significant increase in the Pack’s size, With a number of Beavers all having their 8th birthdays during the summer.
 This will result in the Pack growing to significantly more than 30, with only three warranted Leaders.
 This ·will have an inevitable adverse impact on the activities we will be able to cover.
 As a consequence we expect to stop taking anyone from our waiting list until numbers drop down again, limiting new membership to Beaver transfers.